 We are looking for a mixture of candid and posed family photos.
 Can you do both?

 Always!
 My visual storytelling style leans toward a candid, documentary approach (the kids being hilarious, the dog licking your face), but posed family photographs, where everyone is smiling and looking at the camera, are also treasured keepsakes.
 We find a way to work both into our session.

 When will our photos be ready, and how many will we receive?

 My process is a little different from other photographers because I don’t just send you a link to digital files and abandon you!
 About two weeks after your session, we convene virtually to view your gallery of up to 50 proofs so that I can help you select your favorites and figure out what products make the most sense for you and your family.
-Once you place your order for prints, albums, and digital files, everything is delivered to you within a few weeks.
+Once you select the print package that best suits your needs (see the four options here), we’ll place the order and have everything delivered to you within a few weeks.

 Can we bring along the family pet?